paul-hammant/tbd/content/monorepos/index.md

 (three incl.
 Blaze) are directed graph build systems that allow a large tree of sources to be speedily subset in a compile/test/make-a-binary way.

-The omitting of unecessary actions achieved by Buck and Bazel works equally well on developer workstations and in the CI infrastructure.
+The omitting of unnecessary actions achieved by Buck and Bazel works equally well on developer workstations and in the CI infrastructure.

 There is also the ability to depend on recently compiled object code of colleagues.
 Recently compiled object code for